English and Media

 Key Stage 4

 Students study the AQA English Language and English Literature specifications.
-In Year 9, we continue to develop their skills through the teaching of the following texts: “Of Mice and Men”, “Romeo and Juliet”, and “An Inspector Calls”, (the latter text being used as a stimulus for their GCSE Spoken Language Presentation in the summer term.)
+In Year 9, we continue to develop their skills through the teaching of the following texts: "Media Messages", “Romeo and Juliet” and “An Inspector Calls”, (the latter text being used as a stimulus for their GCSE Spoken Language Presentation in the summer term.)

 Over the two years in Year 10 and 11, students will study not only their set texts, (“Macbeth”, “DNA” and “A Christmas Carol”), but also unseen texts in preparation for English Language Paper 1 and Paper 2.
 Students will also practice their writing skills for the specific purpose of “writing to describe” and “writing to argue”.

 Interested in pursuing an English Apprenticeship?
 Click here for more information.

 Key Stage 5